 The Golden Book stories tend to give Randor several unique looks, only occasionally referencing existing, established designs for the character:

-The action figure, released in 1987 (initially through a buy-three, get-one-free mail-away offer, possibly as early as 1986), looks like a kitbashed version of the cartoon character, sticking to the Filmation colors but otherwise grabbing whatever parts were handy to make a passable King Randor.
-He uses the basic He-Man body, but with Jitsu’s armor, the Castle Grayskull spear in gold.
+The action figure, released in late 1986 but grouped by Mattel in the 1987 wave of figures, was initially sold through a buy-three, get-one-free mail-away offer.
+He looked like a kit-bashed version of the cartoon character, sticking to the Filmation colors but otherwise grabbing whatever parts were handy to make a passable King Randor.
+He uses the basic He-Man body, but with Jitsu’s armor, and the Castle Grayskull spear in gold.
 The only new parts are his head, crown and cape.
 Jitsu’s armor was made to fit over a slightly flatter chest, so King Randor’s armor had to be warped outward to work with the He-Man buck.
 The figure was designed by David Wolfram.

 There are a couple of early models or prototypes of Randor.
 This one (from a French MOTU catalog) looks hand-painted, but otherwise looks just like the final toy, albeit with much brighter, shinier gold paint: